 Professor Simmons believes that higher education access for vulnerable populations is one of the most important issues facing this generation.
 He has a keen interest in addressing obstacles to higher education opportunity through multiple channels.

-For nearly two decades, Professor Simmons, on a volunteer basis, has helped hundreds of talented students attain their higher education goals through his nonprofit organization, the Simmons Memorial Foundation (SMF).
+For over two decades, Professor Simmons, on a volunteer basis, has helped hundreds of talented students attain their higher education goals through his nonprofit organization, the Simmons Memorial Foundation (SMF).
 SMF provides a range of services including mentoring, college advising, college visitations, standardized test preparation, and scholarships.

 Professor Simmons also provides advisory and technical assistance services to education-focused organizations.